-The Directors are responsible for the Other Information.
+The Directors of the Company are responsible for the Other Information.

-Our opinion on the relevant elements of the Single Group-Wide Solvency and Financial Condition Report does not cover the Other Information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the relevant elements of the Single Group-Wide Solvency and Financial Condition Report does not cover the Other Information and, we do not express any form of assurance conclusion thereon.